8 to 62 years

 5. What if you miss the Indiahikes pickup?
 Get to Benog Tibba Base on your own.

 If you miss the Indiahikes pick up from Dehradun.
 Here is how you can get to Benog Tibba base camp on your own.

 Take an overnight train to Dehradun from Delhi (AC Special is the best option).
 Benog Tibba Base Camp is 52 km from Dehradun.
 It will take you around 2-3 hours to reach there.
 The journey takes you via Mussoorie.

 You can take either a bus or a local taxi to reach Benog Tibba Base Camp.
 From the local bus stand take the early morning bus moving towards Kempty Falls.

-- Trekking shoes: The terrain may be rough and you will need trekking shoes with good grip.
-Regular sports shoes will not be comfortable enough.
-You can watch this video to learn how to choose the right trekking shoes.
+- Trekking shoes: Carry trekking shoes and not sports shoes.
+The trail will be slippery in several places and will require shoes with good grip and ankle support.
+You can watch this video to learn to choose the right trekking shoes.

 On a trek, carry fewer clothes than you would normally need.
 Do not pack for ‘what if situations’.
 That will only add to the weight of your backpack and not be used on the trek.
 Once your clothes get warmed up on a trek, you will not feel like changing.
 Just maintain personal hygiene.

 - Two layers of warm clothes: If you’re trekking in winter, carry a fleece jacket and a padded jacket.
 (Note: In summers, the minimum temperature hovers around 18 °C, so you wouldn’t need any warm layer.)

 - Two trek pants: Carry light quick dry trek pants.
 One of your pants can be tights that you can wear as an inner layer while trekking.
 Denim/jeans and shorts are not suitable for trekking.